KingKrouch/DBZK_Fix/README.md

 - The kind folks over at the UE4SS Discord, alongside the documentation for UE4SS.
 Links to those will be in their GitHub repository linked here.

+- Everyone who was kind enough to donate, even if it took me a bit to actually approach updating this mod.
+Especially challenging with the constant barrage of updates from Bandai Namco after the game's release changing memory offsets.

 ## Support The Project:

 ☕ If you've enjoyed or gotten usage from my work *(keep in mind, I do a majority of this completely for free on my spare time with no donations or compensation)*, please consider supporting my Ko-Fi below: